swiftlang/vscode-swift/docs/remote-dev.md

 ### Manual Setup

-VSCode requires a `.devcontainer` directory which defines the settings in `devcontainer.json` and a `Dockerfile` defining the container to run in.
+VSCode requires a `.devcontainer` directory which defines the settings in `devcontainer.json` and optionally a `Dockerfile` defining the container to run in.

 First create the directory.
 Next, create `devcontainer.json` and insert the following: